debhere/LeetCode-Solutions/README.md

 ### Python

 1. say nums[] is an existing list.
 Now, nums[:] means creating a new list as nums but it is a not the same object but a different one.
+2. O(logn) is common complexity, where there is a concept of halving or say to perform some action on next element based on some conditions.